Fluctuations of the Atlas model from inhomogeneous stationary profiles: Proof of Fluctuation Results

 In either case, \eqref{eq:Mxdiffbd3}, and hence \eqref{eq:Mxdiffbd1}, is bounded above by $c_{10}|x' - x|^{1/2}$.
 In view of \eqref{eq:Mxdiff}, the result follows. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem:contbounds}(ii)] Assume without loss of generality that $t' > t$.
 Then

 From this and the BDG inequality, we obtain

 We denote the first term above by $T_1 = T_1(x,t,t',\veps)$ and the second term above by $T_2 = T_2(x,t,t',\veps)$.
-To bound $T_1$, we apply Minkowski's inequality, change the measure to $\Pbd_a^0$ using \eqref{eq:absctyn}, and apply Cauchy-Schwarz, in a similar way as we did in \eqref{eq:Mxdiff}, to obtain
+To bound $T_1$, we apply Minkowski's inequality and the change of measure \eqref{eq:margCOM}, and apply Cauchy-Schwarz, in a similar way as we did in \eqref{eq:Mxdiff}, to obtain